Saratoga, California

 Saratoga is a city in Santa Clara County, California, United States.
 Located in Silicon Valley, in the southern Bay Area, it had a population of 31,051 at the 2020 census.
+The U.S. Census Bureau estimated Saratoga's population at 30,418 as of July 1, 2025..
 Saratoga is known for its wineries, restaurants, and historic landmarks like Villa Montalvo, Mountain Winery, and Hakone Gardens.

 History

 Mountain Winery, founded by noted viticulturist Paul Masson in 1901.

 Villa Montalvo (now Montalvo Art Center), the historic estate of James D. Phelan, is named after Garci Rodríguez de Montalvo, who named California.

 The area comprising Saratoga was earlier inhabited by the Ohlone Native Americans.
 In 1847, European settlers created a settlement at what is now Saratoga when William Campbell (father of Benjamin Campbell, the founder of nearby Campbell, California), constructed a sawmill about 2.5 mi southeast of the present downtown area.
 An early map noted the area as Campbell's Gap.

 In 1851, Martin McCarthy, who had leased the mill, built a toll road down to the Santa Clara Valley and founded what is now Saratoga as McCarthysville.
 The toll gate was located at the present-day intersection of Big Basin Way and 3rd St., giving the town its first widely used name: Toll Gate.
 During the Civil War, a woman wanted showed her support for the South by wearing a Confederate flag with the motto "Shall we not protect our cotton?” to a local ball.
 This caused quite stir in the area.
 In 1867 the town received a post office under the name of McCarthysville.

 Early residents, who moved to Saratoga in 1881, were Mary Brown (1816–1884), widow of the abolitionist John Brown; her daughters Sarah and Ellen; and the husband of the latter, James Fablinger.
 All of them are buried in the Madronia Cemetery.